 SOCKS5 proxy VS VPN: which should you use?

 As you might expect, there are clear benefits to using SOCKS5 proxies over VPNs and vice versa, it depends on what you are trying to achieve.

 Here is when to use a SOCKS5 proxy vs VPN:

 - Torrenting or using peer-to-peer services (speed purposes only)*

 - Torrenting or using peer-to-peer services (when more encryption and security is desired)

 - Better privacy protections than SOCKS5

 If your entire goal is to torrent or utilize a P2P service with the fastest speed, your best option may be to use a SOCKS5 proxy.
-However, the faster speed will come at the cost of significantly less privacy, at the risk of drawing attention to yourself from your VPN.
+However, the faster speed will come at the cost of significantly reduced privacy, at the risk of drawing attention to yourself from your VPN.
 However, if your goal is to torrent with the maximum amount of encryption and privacy, go with a VPN.
 The speed will be noticeably slower, but with the right VPN service, the damage can be lessened a bit (see our article on the best VPNs for torrenting for more details).
-Additionally, SOCKS5 proxies only connect select applications to the web, so it’s important to remember that all of your computer’s internet-related activities are not hidden while connected to a SOCKS5 proxy.
+Additionally, SOCKS5 proxies only connect select applications to the web, so it’s important to remember that some of your computer’s internet-related activities will not be hidden while connected to a SOCKS5 proxy.

 If your goal is to do a large amount of web surfing, get past firewalls, or simply protect your entire online presence regardless of the online activity, you’re better off using a VPN.
 The speeds will be lower, but not unbearably, so if you utilize a higher-quality paid service like those from IPVanish and NordVPN.
 Both services, in fact, have both SOCKS5 proxies and VPN servers.